Mikhail Lomonosov: Astronomy

 In 1762, Lomonosov presented an improved design of a reflecting telescope to the Russian Academy of Sciences forum.
-His telescope had its primary mirror adjusted at an angle of four degrees to the telescope's axis.
+His telescope had its primary mirror adjusted at an angle of one to three degrees to the telescope's axis.
 This made the image focus at the side of the telescope tube, where the observer could view the image with an eyepiece without blocking the image.
 This invention was not published until 1827, so this type of telescope has become associated with a similar design by William Herschel, the Herschelian telescope.

 Chemistry and geology

 In 1759, with his collaborator, academician Joseph Adam Braun, Lomonosov was the first person to record the freezing of mercury and to carry out initial experiments with it.
 Believing that nature is subject to regular and continuous evolution, he demonstrated the organic origin of soil, peat, coal, petroleum and amber.
 In 1745, he published a catalogue of over 3,000 minerals, and in 1760, he explained the formation of icebergs.

 In 1763, he published On The Strata of the Earth – his most significant geological work.
 This work puts him before James Hutton, who has been traditionally regarded as the founder of modern geology.
 Lomonosov based his conceptions on the unity of the Earth's processes in time, and necessity to explain the planet's past from present.

+Lomonosov also contributed in the field of petroleum science.
+He was already conducting distillation experiments on crude oil way before similar experiments were conducted in the West by chemists such as Benjamin Silliman, Jr. His works include his findings that oil has a biogenic origin and that the petroleum migrated from source rocks to reservoir rocks.